 The fast path for addition in hardware should take only 1 cycle when the two exponents are equal to each other and there is no overflow.
 The fast path for multiplication in hardware takes the time it takes to do a 56*56 signed multiply when there is no overflow.

 A reference implementation is available at https://github.com/douglascrockford/DEC64.
-It produces an object file about 2K in size.
+It provides the DEC64 elementary operations.